Marzi-kh/bank_customer_analysis/README.md

 # Bank Customer Analysis

 ## Project Overview
-This project analyzes bank customer data using Python.
+This project analyzes bank customer marketing data using Python to understand patterns in customer behavior and predict whether a client will subscribe to a term deposit.
-It includes data exploration, visualization, and cleaning.
+It includes:
+Data exploration and visualization
+Data cleaning and preprocessing
+Feature engineering
+Baseline machine learning model for classification

 ## Requirements
 - Python 3